 We recently worked on a Linux system security-related project in which we needed to hook important Linux kernel function calls such as for opening files and launching processes.
 We needed it to enable system activity monitoring and preemptively block suspicious processes.

 Eventually, we invented an efficient approach for hooking any function in the kernel by its name and executing our code around its calls with the help of ftrace, a Linux kernel tracing feature.
-In this first part of our three-part series, we describe the four approaches we tried for hooking Linux kernel functions prior to coming up with a new solution.
+In this first part of our three-part series, we describe the four approaches we tried for Linux function hooking prior to coming up with a new solution.
 We also give detailed information on the main pros and cons of each of these approaches.

-There are several ways that you can try to intercept critical Linux kernel functions:
+There are several ways that you can try to intercept critical functions of Linux kernel: